octoenergy/public-conventions/python.md

 This isn't a good use of dynamic parameters, as it makes the code even harder to work with.

-At a minimum, specific the parameters explicitly.
+At a minimum, specify the parameters explicitly.
 However, many parametered functions are a smell, so you could also consider fixing the underlying problem through refactoring.
 One option is the [Introduce Parameter Object](https://sourcemaking.com/refactoring/introduce-parameter-object) technique, which introduces a dedicated class to pass the data.